shamvoke/shamvoke/_posts/2025-09-21-you-should-use-arch-linux-btw.md

 Letting the designer in me shine with videos like **"Windows 11 concept"** _(Windows 11 hadn't been released at the time)_

 The videos were '<u>UI designs</u>' of how I envisioned Windows 11 would look like.
-By the time Windows 11 was released, I had **already moved to Linux!**
+By the time Windows 11 got released, I had **already moved to Linux!**

 ### Sham goes Linux